-Program Purpose Eligibility Maximum Grant Commercial Façade, Landscaping and Connectivity Improvement Grant (B.3.3) To support the rehabilitation and improvement of existing commercial or mixed use properties and support their ongoing use by improving their aesthetic appeal and function.
-Must be located in a Target Greyfield Revitalization Area, be commercially zoned and have commercial or mixed use buildings with commercial uses at grade.
-Up to \$15,000 or 50% of the total eligible costs, whichever is less.
-Mixed Use Building Improvement Grant (B.3.4) conversion of: existing commercial or vacant upper-storey space into a residential, office or other permitted use that constitutes mixed use; and/or the conversion of at-grade residential units in commercial buildings back to commercial use; or conversion of part of a dwelling to a commercial use creating a mixed use building.
+PROGRAM PURPOSE ELIGIBILITY MAXIMUM GRANT Mixed Use Building Improvement Grant (B.3.4) To support the conversion of: existing commercial or vacant upper-storey space into a residential, office or other permitted use that constitutes mixed use; and/or the conversion of at-grade residential units in commercial buildings back to commercial use; or conversion of part of a dwelling to a commercial use creating a mixed use building.
 This will help achieve the maintenance and active use of main street-style, multi-storey buildings as well as commercially zoned lands.
-Mixed use is defined in Appendix C to the CIP. building with upper- storey space is eligible for the conversion to a mixed use building with at-grade commercial uses and upper-storey residential, office or other permitted use that constitutes mixed use.
-Similarly, any existing commercial building with at-grade residential units is eligible for the The maximum grant shall be the lesser of \$10,000 per commercial or residential unit or 50% of eligible costs, up to a maximum of the lesser of \$30,000 or 50% of eligible costs for the entire project on one lot.
+Mixed use is defined in Appendix C to the CIP.
+Must be located in a Target Greyfield Revitalization Area.
+Any existing commercial building with upperstorey space is eligible for the conversion to a mixed use building with at-grade commercial uses and upper-storey residential, office or other permitted use that constitutes mixed use.
+Similarly, any existing commercial building with at-grade residential units is eligible for the conversion of this space back to commercial uses.
+Lastly, any commercially zoned dwelling is eligible for conversion of part of the dwelling to a commercial use to create a mixed use building.
+The maximum grant shall be the lesser of \$10,000 per commercial or residential unit or 50% of eligible costs, up to a maximum of the lesser of \$30,000 or 50% of eligible costs for the entire project on one lot.